calimanleontin/world-heritage-outlook-v2/docroot/modules/contrib/raven/README.md

 ------------

-Raven module provides integration with [Sentry](https://sentry.io/), an open source exception logging, aggregation and notification platform.
+Raven module provides integration with [Sentry](https://sentry.io/), an open source error tracking platform.

-This module allows your Drupal site to send errors, warnings and notices to a Sentry server, including fatal PHP and JavaScript errors that typically are not logged by Drupal.
+This module can capture all (or a subset of) Drupal log messages as well as errors that typically are not logged by Drupal: fatal PHP errors such as memory limit exceeded, fatal JavaScript errors, and exceptions thrown by Drush commands, and provides a full stacktrace and customizable metadata for each event.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/raven